Setting Up Your Own Self-Hosted NAS

 Choosing the right hardware

 Pick a chassis that fits your needs, not the fanciest spec sheet.
-For most people a modest quad-core CPU, 8–16 GB RAM and four hot-swap bays is sensible.
-Choose enterprise-grade drives for durability if you depend on them daily; for bulk media a mix of NAS-grade drives and a low-power cache drive works well.
+For most people, a modest quad-core CPU, 8–16 GB RAM and four hot-swap bays is sensible.
+Choose enterprise-grade drives if you depend on the box every day; for bulk media, a mix of NAS-grade drives and a low-power cache drive can work.
 I prefer ECC RAM for long-term reliability when running ZFS.
-If budget is tight, a single-board computer with external drives can work for file sync and lightweight apps, but avoid that for primary storage.
+If money is tight, a single-board computer with external drives can work for file sync and lightweight apps, but I would not use that for primary storage.

 Concrete example: an ASRock J5040 mini-ITX board, 16 GB ECC, four 8 TB NAS drives in RAID-Z1 or RAID-Z2 is a realistic mid-range build.
 It keeps power use modest and gives reasonable rebuild times.